 Ugbo, the former Chelsea youth player enjoyed a strong loan spell in the second half of last season, scoring five times for Troyes in Ligue 1, and can provide physicality up top as a substitute.
 Hoilett is a creative option capable of playing on either flank or through the middle as an attacking midfielder.

 Mark-Anthony Kaye is the most like-for-like replacement for either Eustaquio or Hutchinson, as a steady box-to-box midfielder who is secure in possession.
+Out of contract in MLS this winter, Kaye is looking for a move abroad and the World Cup could be a great stage to earn that move.

 Then there's Jonathan Osorio, a reliable veteran for TFC and the national team.
 Osorio is certainly a more attack-minded midfielder than Eustaquio, Hutchinson, or Kaye, and drives the ball forward from midfield with far more regularity.